Rubinho12/Rubinho12.github.io/_posts/2022-10-16-Exploratory-Data-Analysis.md

    * ## Do you have any advice for a new data analyst or scientist who might think that EDA is not useful but rather a waste of time?

-        Well, I don't think anyone who is serious of making data science or data analysis as his/her career wil think of EDA as a waste of time.
+        Well, I don't think anyone who is serious about making data science or data analysis as his/her career wil think of EDA as a waste of time.
 EDA is usually the first step of dealing with data.
 Even if a raw data is given to a machine learning engineer, the first thing he/she will do is to get some insight into the data, before building any model.
 So to any new analyst, do not skip EDA.
 It helps us avoid lots of erronous assumptions , results, and decisions; helps us determine how to best manipulate data sources to get the desired answers.